gebrkn/slon/README.md

 {
     "name": "Shakespeare",
     "firstName": "William",
-    "bio": "William Shakespeare was an English poet, playwright, and actor, widely regarded as the greatest writer in the English language and the world's greatest dramatist", "books": [
+    "bio": "William Shakespeare was an English poet, playwright, and actor,\nwidely regarded as the greatest writer in the English language\nand the world's greatest dramatist", "books": [
         {
             "title": "Hamlet",